holly-cummins/holly-cummins.github.io/content/posts/2024-03-21--will-ai-take-our-jobs/index.md

 (If you're reading this and are confused or horrified, the important context you're missing is that 'knocking up' means 'to wake someone up' in UK English.
 In North American English 'knocking up' means 'to impregnate', but that kind of service was definitely outside the job description here.)

+Knocking-up was a job created by the changing technology of the industrial revolution, but changing technology also eliminated the profession.
 As more people got mechanical alarm clocks, the need for the knocker-up faded.
 The need didn't fade as fast as you might think, though; professional knocking-up lasted to the 1940s and 1950s, and in some parts of England [it hung around until the 1970s.](https://www.bbc.co.uk/news/uk-england-35840393)